wduquette/pen/devnotes/To Do List.md

         - The `CalendarExtension` should explicitly define a `CalendarSet`, not an individual calendar.
         - The `HistoryExtension` should load a calendar set, and then specify the calendar to use when creating events.
         - The `HistoryTool` (and any other clients) should be able to specify the calendar and date format to use for output.
+    - [ ] `DataFiles.loadCalendar` should return a `CalendarFile` that contains the map of calendar names and calendars.
     - [ ] Fix CalendarTool to load calendars using `DataFiles.loadCalendar`.
     - [ ] Fix CalendarTool to let you select from the calendars available.
     - [ ] Revise TimelineDiagram to display `History` data